Can You Buy a House With No Money Down? Zero Down Mortgage Options Explained

 - Backed by the federal government

-- Upfront fee of 1% of the total finance amount, due at closing
+- Upfront fee of 1% of the total financed amount, due at closing

 - Low annual fee of 0.35% of the loan balance, included in monthly payments

-However, there are pros and cons of USDA loans you should be aware of.
+While USDA loans have appealing benefits, make sure to compare the pros and cons before pursuing this type of financing.
 For example, USDA loans are only available in specific rural and suburban areas, so the home you’re interested in may not qualify.
 Additionally, there are income limits that restrict eligibility.

 USDA loan qualification requirements